broadinstitute/funpipe/README.md

     - Coverage analysis
     - Mating type analysis
     - Copy number variation with `CNVnator`
-    - Structural variant analysis with `breakdancer`
 - Phylogenetic analysis
   - Dating analysis with `BEAST`.
   - Phylogenetic tree with `FastTree`, `RAxML` and `IQTREE`.
 - GWAS analysis with `GEMMA`.

-Here are scripts to run each of the above pipelines, use `<toolname> -h` to see manual.
+Here are scripts to run each of the above pipelines, use `<toolname> -h` to see the manuals.
 ```sh
 ##### Quality control #####
 run_pilon.py          # Evaluate reference genome quality with pilon